BerndDA/Fhem2/README.md

+# homebridge-fhem2
 This is an example plugin for homebridge.
-It is a fully-working implementation of a Lockitron door lock accessory.

-Remember to run `npm install` in this directory in order to install the dependencies needed by this plugin.
-If a user is installing your plugin from npm, this will be done automatically for them.
+It is used for bridging FHEM devices to homebridge using a platform shim.

+# Quick Start
+ * install using npm install -g
+ * adapt config.json of homebridge
+ * add cutom-attribute "homebridgeType" to FHEM
+ * set the new attribute type accordingly